ShowDeveloper/StudentApp/README.md

- An Application to monitor students performance in schools That will be highly robust.
+ An Application to monitor students performance in schools That will be highly robust. internet enable